Velocity's Cycle to Health Programme

 What is Cycle to Health?

 The Cycle to Health project aims to increase men and women’s mental and physical well-being through supportive, regular group bike rides and welcomes riders of all abilities.
+We can lend you a bike for the ride if you don’t have your own.

 The project starts with a 1:1 meeting with one of our small team who will introduce the project, answer any of your questions and concerns and discuss whether the project is right for you.